Together in Christ: 'Saddened and Scattered' — Acts 8:1-5

 Key Thought

 The early disciples were grieved by the martyrdom of Stephen and saddened by the vicious persecution launched against them in Jerusalem.
 Still, they didn't allow their grief or sadness to derail their mission.
 Jesus had called them to reach people throughout the world.
 [1] They had largely stalled in fulfilling this mission.
 Persecution intending to stamp out their movement drove them out of Jerusalem.
 Rather than backing down under opposition or backing off in their mission, they carried the message wherever they went.
-They used these hardships and their persecution as an opportunity to spread Jesus' message throughout the world.
+They used these hardships and their persecution as an opportunity to spread Jesus' message worldwide.

 We need to learn from their example.
-Rather than seeing hardships and suffering as a sign of God's disapproval, they used them as the opportunity to take the Good News of Jesus to the world's lost people.
+Rather than seeing hardships and suffering as a sign of God's disapproval, they used them as an opportunity to take the Good News of Jesus to the world's lost people.
 [2] Shouldn't we?
-Trials, suffering, persecution, and difficulties are not necessarily because we are outside of God's will but actually living for God in a world hostile to faith.
+Trials, suffering, persecution, and difficulties are not necessarily because we are outside God's will but actually living for God in a world hostile to faith.
 When we are faithful, God uses us to do more than we can ask or imagine because His power, the Holy Spirit, is at work in us.
 [3]

 [1] Jesus gave them this mission of here, near, and far in Acts 1:8.
 He also demonstrated that grief doesn't deter God's mission.
-After the death of his cousin and forerunner, John the baptizer, Jesus ministered to the crowd of 5,000 and his disciples — Matthew 14:1-23.
+After the death of his cousin and forerunner, John the Baptizer, Jesus ministered to the crowd of 5,000 and his disciples — Matthew 14:1-23.

 [2] Acts 5:40-42; James 1:1-2.